github/VisualStudio/docs/contributing/publishing-an-existing-project-to-github.md

 # Publishing an existing project to GitHub

 1. Open a solution in Visual Studio.
-2. If solution is not already initialized as a git repository, select **Add to Source Control** from the **File** menu.
+2. If solution is not already initialized as a Git repository, select **Add to Source Control** from the **File** menu.
 TODO: screenshot
 3. Open **Team Explorer**.
 TODO: screenshot
 4. In Team Explorer, click **Sync**.
 TODO: screenshot
 5. Click the **Publish to GitHub** button.
 TODO: screenshot